Ship emissions

 A new Israeli regulation came into effect on 23 February 2023, requiring ships berthed in Israeli ports to use marine fuel with a sulphur content not exceeding 0.1% by mass.
 Alternative solutions for compliance, such as exhaust gas cleaning systems (scrubbers), are also accepted.
 According to the Israeli Ministry of Transportation and Road Safety, the new regulation put in place measures that are similar to those set forth by the EU Sulphur Directive.
 The regulation applies to ships moored alongside as well as ships anchored within port limits and requires the fuel changeover operation to be completed as soon as possible after arrival at berth/anchorage and as late as possible before departure.
 For detailed information on the new regulation, please refer to the Israeli government’s Notice MP 27 of 11 January 2023.

-From 1 March 2019, the North Sea ECA 0.10% sulphur limit was extended to include the entire Norwegian world heritage fjord area, including the Nærøyfjord, Aurlandsfjord, Geirangerfjord, Sunnylvsfjord and Tafjord in Western Norway.
-The exact coordinates of the sea areas included in the heritage fjords are outlined in the Norwegian regulation on environmental safety for ships and offshore units.
+Since 1 March 2019, the North Sea ECA 0.10% sulphur limit has been extended to include the entire Norwegian World Heritage fjord area, including the Nærøyfjord, Aurlandsfjord, Geirangerfjord, Sunnylvsfjord and Tafjord in Western Norway.
+The exact coordinates of the sea areas included in the World Heritage fjords are outlined in the Norwegian regulation on environmental safety for ships and mobile offshore units.

-Ships of 10,000 gross tonnes and above sailing in the world heritage fjords must also carry an environmental instruction specially adapted to the ship and operation in these areas.
-The environmental instruction shall ensure that the ship is operated as environmentally friendly as possible through technical and operational measures and crew training.
-The instruction shall as a minimum include operational and technical measures for reducing particle matter emissions and visible smoke, and speed as a measure for reducing emissions and discharges.
-The Norwegian Maritime Administration’s guidelines for developing an environmental instruction provide additional details.
+Ships of 10,000 gross tonnes and above sailing in the World Heritage fjords are also required to carry a ship-specific environmental instruction tailored to operations in these fjords.
+The instruction should ensure that the ship is operated with the lowest possible environmental impact through technical and operational measures, as well as crew training.
+As a minimum, it should address measures to reducing particle matter emissions and visible smoke, as well as speed management as a means of reducing emissions and discharges.
+The Norwegian Maritime Administration’s guidelines for developing an environmental instruction for operations in the Norwegian World Heritage fjords provide additional details.

 Iceland

-On 1 January 2020, the permissible sulphur content of marine fuels used in Iceland’s territorial sea and internal waters, i.e. including the fjords and bays, was reduced from 3.50% to 0.10%, aligning the requirements with those currently in force in the MARPOL designated ECAs.
+Since 1 January 2020, the permissible sulphur content of marine fuels used in Iceland’s territorial sea and internal waters, i.e. including the fjords and bays, has been limited to 0.10%, aligning with the requirements applicable in the MARPOL designated ECAs.
 Iceland’s territorial sea extends 12nm from its coastline.
 Please refer to the website of the Government of Iceland for additional information.

 China